Jimmie Vaughan: Personal life

 Vaughan has a son, Tyrone Vaughan, who is also a guitarist.

 Vaughan is close friends with Dennis Quaid.
 They worked together on the film Great Balls of Fire.

-Vaughan loves classic and custom cars, and is an avid car collector.
-Vaughan has had many of his customs and hot rods displayed in museums, as well as featured in rodding and custom magazines.
+An avid car collector, Vaughan has had many of his custom cars and hot rods displayed in museums, as well as featured in rodding and custom magazines.

 Vaughan has been politically active to some degree.
 He endorsed Republican presidential candidate Ron Paul in 2008 and played before one of Paul's speeches at the University of Texas.
 Vaughan also opened for Ron Paul's keynote address at the Rally for the Republic in St. Paul, Minnesota on September 2, 2008.
 Vaughan appeared with Boz Scaggs & The Blue Velvet Band at the 2009 Hardly Strictly Bluegrass Festival in San Francisco's Golden Gate Park.
 Vaughan performed at Ron Paul's "We are the Future" rally in Tampa, Florida on August 26, 2012.

 Vaughan was quoted as explaining that the death of his brother, guitarist Stevie Ray Vaughan, devastated him to the point that he considered giving up playing guitar.